Epsilon regularity under scalar curvature and entropy lower bounds and volume upper bounds: Introduction

 \item In \cite[Theorem 1.11]{LNN1}, we prove that under only assumption \eqref{e: scalar and entropy lower bound}, the metric enjoys $W^{1,p}$ estimates of a similar form to \eqref{eqn: w1p 1 intro} (with the important distinction that in \cite{LNN1} the domain of $\psi$ and of the second integral in \eqref{eqn: w1p 1 intro} is not $B_g(x,1)$ but rather a ``$d_p$ ball'').
 Theorem~\ref{thm: GH} shows that with the additional assumption \eqref{en: vol upper bound theorem statement} of control from above on the volumes of balls, these estimates (which give $L^p$ estimates for the metric coefficients) can be upgraded to control on the distance functions.
 Although their results are not directly applicable here, we point out that similar themes are present in \cite{AllenSormani, BrianAllen}, where various conditions are given allowing one can upgrade from $L^p$ control on metric coefficients to control of the distance functions, and in \cite{APS} where upper volume control combined with one-sided control of distance functions is shown to imply volume preserving intrinsic flat convergence.

 \end{enumerate}

-{\it Acknowledgements:} The author is partially supported by NSF Grant DMS-2155054 and the Gregg Zeitlin Early Career Professorship at CMU, and is grateful to Aaron Naber and Man-Chun Lee for many enlightening discussions over the years.
+{\it Acknowledgements:} The author is partially supported by NSF Grant DMS-2155054 and the Gregg Zeitlin Early Career Professorship at CMU, and is grateful to Aaron Naber and Man-Chun Lee for many enlightening discussions over the years, and to the latter for pointing out the reference \cite{LiangCheng}.
 Part of this work was carried out while the author was visiting the Fields Institute.